ciptard/jariscms/README.md

-Note: Most of this document applies, but parts of it are outdated.
+Note: Most of this document applies, but parts of it are outdated and incomplete.

 # Table of Contents